rogroc/Postgrau-Data-Science-UB/09_StatisticsR/readme.md

 plain.text<-gsub("ú", "u", plain.text)
 We tried it and then it worked fine.

 IMPORTANT package installation: I will provide you with a list of packages.
-It is uch better to have the, installed before trying the example programmes.
+It is much better to have the, installed before trying the example programmes.
 The list is in INSTALL.R

 This module is divided in two sessions.